 There are three different levels of sushi.
-One: Cheap and sh*tty – the sort of place you put up with for easy delivery or an all-you-can-eat sushi situation in your sweatpants.
-Gross, but we respect it.
+One: Cheap and not awesome – the sort of place you put up with for easy delivery or an all-you-can-eat sushi situation in your sweatpants.
 Two: Good and reasonably priced – the kind of reliable spot you can go to mid-week and be satisfied without completely breaking the bank.
-Three: Excellent and expensive – you might have to wash dishes in the back, but it’s worth it.
+Three: Excellent and expensive – you might pay rent late, but it’s worth it.

 Overall, it’s a convenient spot that still maintains sushi integrity.
 And that’s an important kind of sushi restaurant to have.